tropaafsara/tropaafsara.github.io/_pages/about.md

 ## News

-- **Jun 2026** — Paper accepted at the 6th Muslims in ML Workshop (MuSIML) at ICML 2026.
-- **May 2026** — Admitted to the M.S. in Computer Science program at Northeastern University.
+- **Jun 2026** — New paper!
+We introduce BaSCo, a Bangla benchmark for evaluating social bias and cultural reasoning in LLMs, with 2,448 paired instances across age, gender, and hierarchical relationships.
+We study how different prompting strategies affect bias, cultural reasoning, and abstention in LLMs.(Accepted at the 6th MuSIML Workshop at ICML 2026)
+- **Jan 2026** — New paper!
+We study zero-shot poem summarization using five state-of-the-art LLMs and evaluate them with both automatic metrics (ROUGE, BERTScore) and an LLM-as-a-Judge framework.(Published at ICECTE 2026)
+- **Aug 2025** — Joined Ecomfixr as a junior web developer.
-- **Dec 2024** — Published research on cervical cancer cell classification using supervised contrastive learning.
+- **Dec 2023** — New paper!
+We propose an efficient cervical cancer cell classification system using fine-tuned pre-trained CNNs with cost-sensitive learning and supervised contrastive learning.
+Evaluated on the SIPaKMeD dataset, the model achieves 97.29% accuracy, and we incorporate explainable AI techniques to improve interpretability and trustworthiness.(Published at ICCIT 2023)